Supermassive black hole formation in the initial collapse of axion dark matter: Axion fluid fluctuations

-Thus, in eignestates of the occupation numbers, the root mean square deviation from the average density at every space-time point equals the average density there.
-Moreover these deviations are correlated over distances of order $\ell = {1 \over \delta k} = {\hbar \over m \delta v}$ since $D(\vec{x}, \vec{y}; t)$ cannot vary much over distances shorter than $1/\delta k$.
+Thus, in eigenstates of the occupation numbers, the root-mean-square deviation from the average density at every space-time point equals the average density there.
+Moreover, these deviations are correlated over distances of order $\ell = {1 \over \delta k} = {\hbar \over m \delta v}$ since $D(\vec{x}, \vec{y}; t)$ cannot vary much over distances shorter than $1/\delta k$.

 In the general system states of Eq.~(\ref{genst}) it is not possible to make such strong statements as Eq~(\ref{corden2}) because they include system states in which all axions are in a single state whose wavefunction is a linear combination of several $u^{\vec{k}}(\vec{x},t)$.
-In these very special system statss, the quantum mechanical uncertainty in measuring $n(\vec{x},t)$ vanishes.
-Consider nonetheless the quamtum mechanical average in a general state of any operator $\Omega$
+In these very special system states, the quantum mechanical uncertainty in measuring $n(\vec{x},t)$ vanishes.
+Consider nonetheless the quantum mechanical average in a general state of any operator $\Omega$

 Even in case the initial values of the complex coefficients $c_{\{{\cal N}\}}$ are very special, they acquire random phases after some time, especially as a result of thermal relaxation of the fluid.
 We have